Prowler2/Brave-Browser-GPO-Policy/README.md

 <img src="https://github.com/Prowler2/Brave-Browser-GPO-Policy/blob/master/Images/BraveHistory.PNG" alt="Brave History" />

 #### **Warning!**
-**Please note I am not responsible for anything that may happen to your systems when using these templates!
-It is your responsibility to thoroughly test in an isolated environment before deploying them!**
+**I am not responsible for anything that may happen to your systems when using these templates!
+It is your responsibility to thoroughly test in an isolated environment and understand what they do before deploying them!**

 Todo:
 1. Test and see which of the 300+ Chromium policies Brave still respects.
 This could take some time.